VolantMQ/volantmq/README.md

 ### Compatibility

-SurgeMQ has been tested with the following client libraries
+Project has been tested with the following client libraries
 * Paho MQTT Conformance/Interoperability Testing Suite (in Python)
   * Pass with all of the test cases
 * Paho C Client library (in C)